-The British Library Sound Archives holds collections covering many aspects of the history of medicine and medical professionals, including interviews with doctors, nurses, pharmacists, and physiotherapists.
+The British Library Oral History section holds collections covering many aspects of the history of medicine and medical professionals, including interviews with doctors, nurses, pharmacists, and physiotherapists.

 - The Wellcome Trust Oral History of General Practice 1935-52 (catalogue no: C648) is a series of life story/career interviews carried out by Michael Bevan for a Wellcome Trust-funded project based at the Wellcome Unit for the History of Medicine at Oxford University between 1992 and 1994.